codatio/codat-docs/docs/integrations/commerce/chargify/commerce-chargify-use.md

 Instead, when an SMB customer (a company) has [linked their Chargify account](/integrations/commerce/chargify/commerce-chargify-setup), you can access their subscriptions and billing data through the `proxy` endpoint in the Codat API.
 Only GET requests are currently supported.

 By default, Codat disables users from making `proxy` requests.
-To enable proxy for Chargify contact your account manager or [support](mailto:support@codat.io).
+To enable proxy for Chargify, contact your account manager or [support](mailto:support@codat.io).

 ## Send a proxy request